Miramar Reservoir

 Miramar Reservoir is a reservoir in the Scripps Ranch community of San Diego, California.
 Owned, operated and maintained by the City of San Diego, the reservoir and its 165-foot tall earthen embankment dam were completed in 1960 as part of the second San Diego Aqueduct project.
 Water flowing south to the reservoir originates from both the Colorado River Aqueduct and the California Aqueduct, brought into San Diego by the San Diego County Water Authority.

 Miramar Reservoir is also a popular recreation site known as Lake Miramar or Miramar Lake to local residents.
 Activities include boating, fishing, picnicking, and the use of an over 5-mile-long trail wrapping around the lake.
 The stretch of the trail over the dam was fenced off for security reasons after the September 11 attacks, and reopened in 2007.
 This scenic stretch provides panoramic views of Mira Mesa, Miramar, University City, and other northern San Diego communities.

-The reservoir used to be home to Louie the Goose, a white Chinese goose and therapy goose known and loved by the San Diegan community.
+The reservoir used to be home to Louie the Goose, a white Chinese goose and therapy goose known and loved by the San Diego community.
 He was born in 2006 and died in 2022 from an attack by a coyote.

+History

+Lake Miramar was once owned by a newspaper tycoon and his sister, E.W.
+Scripts and Ellen Browning.
+The term Miramar translates to sea view and at that time you could see the ocean from this lake.